 Title insurance is issued after the examination and chain of title are performed.
 This kind of insurance protects owners financially against any claims or defects in the title that may have been missed during the title examination.
 The cost of title insurance depends on the price of the home.

 Who pays title insurance is usually negotiated between the buyer and seller.
 Depending on what county you are located in Florida, sometimes it is customary that the seller pays title insurance.

 The average cost is $500-800.
 I have seen this fee split between the buyer and seller and I have seen the fee totally paid by the buyer.
 So, this may be an expense that you might pay.
 I would say, clarify this on your purchase agreement.
 Most regions, once again it comes down to local customs on who pays this fee.

-Documentary stamp tax or also known as excise tax, imposed by the state of Florida is charged to the seller upon transfer of ownership.
+Documentary stamp tax or also known as an excise tax, imposed by the state of Florida is charged to the seller upon transfer of ownership.
 The amount you pay depends on how much you sold your home for and what county the home is located in.

 The tax rate for homes sold in any county other than Miami-Dade is $.70 per $100.
-If your home is in Miami-Dade County then the tax is calculated at $.60 per $100.
-If the property in Miami-Dade is anything other than a single family home, the above tax rate includes a $.45 surtax per $100.
+If your home is in Miami-Dade County, then the tax is calculated at $.60 per $100.
+If the property in Miami-Dade is anything other than a single-family home, the above tax rate includes a $.45 surtax per $100.
 So, let’s figure this out.
-If you sold your home for $300,000 in Manatee County, Florida you would be paying $1800 in stamp tax.
+If you sold your home for $300,000 in Manatee County, Florida, you would be paying $1800 in stamp tax.

 Property taxes in Florida are paid in arrears (1 year behind).
 The bills are sent in November.
 That tax bill is for last year taxes.
 So, when you go to sell your home, you pay up until the time that you owned your home.
 For instance, if you are closing on the sale of your home on July 30th, you will be paying from January 1st to July 29th.

-Real Estate Commissions
+Real Estate Commissions: Florida

 Real Estate Commission is not fixed and yes, you can negotiate them.
 The commissions are split between two brokerage firms, the listing brokerage firm (the brokerage firm that listed your home for sale) and the brokerage firm that procures your buyer.